-The Company has primary responsibility for early clinical development and for the manufacture of SHP2 inhibitors for Phase 1 and nonregistrational Phase 2 clinical trials of RMC-4630 pursuant to an initial development plan.
-A joint research and development committee is responsible for preparing development plans for other SHP2 inhibitors approved by this committee for development, if any.
-Sanofi is responsible to reimburse the Company all internal and external costs and expenses to perform the Company's activities under approved development plans, except for costs and expenses related to studies designated in the Sanofi Agreement as RevMed Studies, for which the Company will bear all costs and expenses, and for the planned RMC-4630-03 study, for which Sanofi will reimburse the Company for 50% of the costs and expenses.
-Unreimbursed costs incurred by the Company for any RevMed Studies or for the RMC-4630-03 study are subject to future reimbursement by Sanofi through a buy-in payment pursuant to the terms of the Sanofi Agreement if Sanofi uses the data from a RevMed Study or the RMC-4630-03 study in support of a marketing approval application.
+The Company has primary responsibility for early clinical development of RMC-4630 and is responsible for the manufacture of SHP2 inhibitors for Phase 1 and non-registrational Phase 2 clinical trials pursuant to a development plan that is currently approved through 2022.
+In August 2021, the Company entered into a letter agreement with Sanofi (the Letter Agreement) to include an additional clinical study, RMC-4630-03, as part of the Company's responsibilities under the development plan.
+Sanofi is responsible to reimburse the Company all internal and external costs and expenses to perform the Company's activities under approved development plans, except for costs and expenses related to studies designated in the Sanofi Agreement as RevMed Studies, for which the Company will bear all costs and expenses, and for the RMC-4630-03 study, for which Sanofi will reimburse the Company for 50% of the costs and expenses.
+Unreimbursed costs borne by the Company for any RevMed Studies and the Company's 50% share of the RMC-4630-03 collaboration study are subject to future reimbursement by Sanofi through a buy-in payment pursuant to the terms of the Sanofi Agreement if Sanofi uses the data from a RevMed Study or the RMC-4630-03 study in support of a marketing approval application.
 There currently are no active RevMed Studies.